 Some time ago I did some very basic performance analysis of solving linear equation systems with Iridium.
-Since then we decided to rewrite the Matrix class to use jagged arrays instead of rectangular ones, see this forum discussion.
+Since then, we decided to rewrite the Matrix class to use jagged arrays instead of rectangular ones.
 There already was a discussion about that issue some long time ago, but at that time we decided to go for the more clean and safe way of rectangular arrays.
 Unfortunately the C# compiler today still can't optimize loops on rectangular arrays as good as loops on jagged arrays.
 So we finally moved forward to jagged arrays, and indeed, we got a performance improvement (solving a linear equation system) by nearly 50%.

 Unfortunately, the change of the data structure comes at a cost: The semantics of the two following members changes, as they now do deep-copies instead of using the data structure directly as internal data structure.
 Have a look at the mentioned forum discussion on why this might be an issue.